 It was always okay until the moment I tried something that had been made with real vanilla and the taste was no comparison.

-Then, while watching Paula Deen on Food Network one day, she talked about always using real vanilla extract and not to waste your money on the imitation vanilla extract.
+Then, while watching Paula Deen on Food Network one day, she talked about always using real vanilla extract and not wasting your money on imitation vanilla extract.

 How to Make Homemade Vanilla Extract

 I took her advice and threw away all the imitation everything I had and went straight to the store and bought my first bottle of real vanilla extract and literally screamed when I saw the price — $7.99.